novosit/luke/README.md

 # Welcome young padawan! #

-We'll like for you to demonstrate your skills using the following tools:
+Show your skills using the following tools:

 - JavaScript,
-- C# (C Sharp),
+- C# (C Sharp), and
-- HTML5,
-- CSS3, and
 - TDD (any xUnit framework)

-Here you have two programming challenges, you need to solve one using C# and the other using JavaScript.
-For the later (the one solved using JavaScript), you will create a plain old HTML+JavaScript+CSS application to, manually, test the solution.
-To serve that HTML GUI use anything from just the file system to a simple HTTP server.
+Here you have 3 programming challenges.
+You need to solve at least one using C# and one using JavaScript, which means, your solutions must contain both languages but you still get to solve all 3 of them.
+For the JS ones, create a file named `run.js` that can be executed from node.js (version 0.12.4+, you can use `--harmony` if you like) to prove your solution.

-For each challenge we will include some additional details for the HTML GUI component.

-Do use TDD for both challenges and include your tests in the final solution.
+Do use TDD for any 2 challenges and include your tests in the final solution.
+For the JS ones have the tests run by executing `node test.js`

+Allocate your solutions under the `dot_net` or `js` folders accordingly and separate each one from the other by its own folder, such as `dot_net/01/`, `dot_net/02/`, `js/03/`

 ***How to deliver the solution?***

-Just fork this repo and submit your solution as a pull request.
+Just fork this repo and submit your solution as a pull request from your **own personal github account**.

 ***Due date***

-The last day to submit your solution is ***before Sep.
-20, 2015***.
+The last day to submit your solution is *** Sep.
+30, 2015 ***.

 ---
 ## What aspects will we evaluate about your solutions? ##

 Be aware, some assessments are subjective, such as our beliefs about good software engineering practices.

 - **Your solution must work:** Please do not submit solutions not doing what was asked.
-- **.NET solution:** Must run using only MSBuild tool, use .NET Framework 4 or any higher version
+- **.NET solution:** Must run using only MSBuild tool, use .NET Framework 4.5 or any higher version
   - Put it inside `/dot_net` directory
-- **JavaScript Solution:** Must run using the following command `node run.js`, will use node v12 or higher
+- **JavaScript Solution:** Must run using the following command `node run.js`, will use node v12 or higher. `--harmony` is allowed
   - Put it inside `/js` directory
 - **OOP Principles:** We use Object Oriented technologies, we are looking for people with solid knowledge about OO principles.
 To name a few, we like you to know about:
   - S.O.L.I.D.,
   - Loosely coupled components,
   - High cohesive components,
   - Encapsulation, polymorphism, and inheritance

+  JS solutions can be more flexible about OO principles as long as they are intuitive enough.

 - **Code Cleanness:** We love clean code.
-If you only care about *implementing what was asked*, and do not care a bit about *how it was implemented*, may this is not the place for you to work.
+If you only care about *implementing what was asked*, and do not care a bit about *how it was implemented*, this may not be the place for you to work.
   - Don't be confused ***we expect your code to work (do what was asked)***, but we will read your source code carefully to see how clean and well organized it is.
 - **Maintainability:** Just to enforce the point, we need people able to produce code that can be read, and changed easily by anyone different from its original author.
 - **Industry conventions**: You must follow all accepted industry conventions for the tool at hand:
   - Naming conventions for the language C# / JavaScript
   - File / class / method / variable declaration and organization
-- **Automated tests:** Both solution must come with a suit of unit tests.
-Automated tests are not required for the HTML UI
+- **Automated tests:** Both solution must come with a suite of unit tests.
 - **Self-explained:** Your solutions must be organized in such a way that allows us to review it and test it without contacting you.
 If you need to do any clarification use the `README.md` file.

 ## What aspects will we evaluate about YOU? ##